What is Herbal Medicine?

 Another term often used in herbalism is “botanical”.
 A botanical is a part of a plant that is used as an additive in foods, beverages, cosmetics or other products.
 In many of my own homemade products I use a variety of botanicals as well as the whole original plant material.
 Examples of botanicals would be the essential oils of a plant, the petals of a flower, and so forth.

 Unlike herbal medicine, which relies on the physical properties of the plants involved, other plant medicines such as flower essences make use of the energetic properties of plants to affect us on a more subtle level.

 Flower Essences are one of the safest and most effective ways of getting the root (no pun intended) and subtle building blocks of your experience.
 So if you’re curious about Flower Essences then I hope you’ll find the answers you’re looking for in this little introduction to Flower Essences I’ve put together.
 Learn more

 The first thing people tend to assume when they hear me bring up Flower Essences is that they are essential oils.
 The second most common thing I hear is that they are made of actual plant materials.
 Both assumptions are false.
-I wanted to lay out the main three forms of plant medicines, their differences, and their uses in this very basic outline.
+I wanted to lay out the main four main forms of plant medicines, their differences, and their uses in this basic outline that also includes a video class!
 Read more

 Is Herbal Medicine Safe?

 Herbal medicine is safe, when used responsibly and wisely.
 Not all plants are meant for consumption, and not all plants that are safe for consumption are safe for all people.
 Some plants cause side effects when taken on their own, and some plants can interact with other plants and/or pharmaceuticals creating unpleasant reactions.
 Some plants are good for some people and not for others, based on the individual’s current state and needs.
 Some plants are safe and helpful during pregnancy, while others should be avoided.